Regional Council of Negro Leadership: History

-16 relatively autonomous committees, each headed by a respected leader in business, education, the church, or the professions, formed the backbone of the RCNL.
+Sixteen relatively autonomous committees, each headed by a respected leader in business, education, the church, or the professions, formed the backbone of the RCNL.
 The committees, in turn, reported to an executive board and board of directors headed by Howard.
-The RCNL's constitution stipulated that each town or city with at least one thousand blacks in the Delta was entitled to representation.
+The RCNL's constitution stipulated that each town or city in the Delta with at least one thousand blacks was entitled to representation.
 To build mass support for the work of these committees, the RCNL made sure to hold its business meetings in different locations each year.

 Membership

-The RCNL attracted many individuals of ability and prestige including Aaron Henry, a druggist and NAACP officer from Clarksdale, Mississippi; Amzie Moore, an NAACP activist and gas station owner from Cleveland, Mississippi; President Arenia Mallory of Saints Junior College in Lexington, Mississippi; and President J. H. White of Mississippi Vocational College, now (Mississippi Valley State University), in Itta Bena, Mississippi.
+The RCNL attracted many notable individuals of well-established reputations, including Aaron Henry, a druggist and NAACP officer from Clarksdale, Mississippi; Amzie Moore, an NAACP activist and gas station owner from Cleveland, Mississippi; President Arenia Mallory of Saints Junior College in Lexington, Mississippi; and President J. H. White of Mississippi Vocational College, now (Mississippi Valley State University), in Itta Bena, Mississippi.
 For many, it was their first exposure to civil rights and a training ground.
-In contrast to later groups, such as the Montgomery Improvement Association, most RCNL leaders were businesspeople and professionals.
+In contrast to later groups, such as the Montgomery Improvement Association in Alabama, most RCNL leaders were businesspeople and professionals.
 Relatively few were from the clergy.

-The RCNL's most famous member was Medgar Evers.
-Fresh from graduation at Alcorn State University in 1952, he had moved to Mound Bayou to sell insurance for Howard.
-Evers soon became the RCNL's program director and helped to organize a boycott of service stations that failed to provide restrooms for blacks.
+Perhaps RCNL's most famous member was Medgar Evers.
+Fresh from graduation at Alcorn State University in 1952, he had moved to Mound Bayou, Mississippi to sell insurance for Howard.

+Evers soon became the RCNL's program director and helped to organize a boycott of those service stations that failed to provide restrooms for blacks.
 As part of this campaign, the RCNL distributed an estimated twenty thousand bumper stickers with the slogan "Don’t Buy Gas Where You Can’t Use the Rest Room."
-Beginning in 1953, it directly challenged "separate but equal" and demanded integration of schools.
+Beginning in 1953, it directly challenged "separate but equal" doctrine and demanded integration of schools.